Boston: Snapshot of natural gas leaks

 - Pipe materials: Nearly 45% of the pipes are made from cast iron or other corrosion- and leak-prone materials.

 - Age of pipes: More than half of the pipes are more than 50 years old.

-- Dates mapped: Cars with air sensors took readings between March and June 2013.
+- Dates mapped: Cars with air sensors took readings from March through June 2013.
 This map represents a snapshot in time and may not reflect current leaks due to repairs or other changes.